Cold can increase stroke risk; know the symptoms and how to prevent yourself - News

 Prevention for this type of problem, however, does not occur immediately only during these seasons, but with the maintenance of healthy habits throughout life, as the specialist highlights.
 Patients with heart problems are also at increased risk.

-“The ideal is to practice physical activities and go to the doctor regularly, to control blood pressure and avoid the natural risk of high pressure”, says Chadad.
+“The ideal is to practice physical activities and go to the doctor regularly, to control blood pressure and avoid the natural risk of high pressure”, says Chaddad.

 Smoking and physical inactivity are some of the factors that increase the predisposition to the occurrence of stroke, as well as high cholesterol, diabetes, hypertension, excessive alcohol consumption, the use of illicit drugs and advanced age.
 In addition, the Ministry of Health highlights that being male is also a factor that increases this risk.